Curricula & Programs

 Courage beyond borders.

-Our annual essay anthology also includes essays submitted by international students and translated into English by their teachers.
+Our annual essay publication also includes essays submitted by international students and translated into English by their teachers.

-Every year, we publish an annual essay anthology, The Courage of Children: Boston and Beyond, featuring essays submitted by students of the sixth grade curriculum.
+Every year, we publish an annual essay publication, The Courage of Children: Boston and Beyond, featuring essays submitted by students of the sixth grade curriculum.

 The essays in these volumes feature astonishing and inspiring feats of courage from students around the globe.

 To receive print copies of past editions, please contact us.